SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="classifyimage"></a>
 # **classifyimage**
-> ClassificationResult classifyimage(deploymentName, modelName, opts)
+> ClassificationResult classifyimage(deploymentName, versionName, modelName, opts)

 Use the deployed model to classify the input, using input image file from multipart form data.